VesnaBrucoms/fargoths-hiding-place/README.md

 Thanks to...

-* Bethesda Softworks for creating Morrowind and the wonderful Construction Set.
+* Bethesda Softworks for creating Morrowind and the wonderful Construction Set, and for the original Fargoth's Hiding Place quest.
 * Nexus Mods for the one-stop-shop resource for authors and players.
 * All of the fine folk who made the CSSE, which makes modding so much easier.